ronco/ember-cli-meta-tags/README.md

 ### Using with Ember Fastboot

+Version 4.0+ of this addon is designed to work with Fastboot >= 1.0.0-rc1.
+If you use an order version of fastboot stick with 3.X.

 Version 2.0+ of this addon is built upon [ember-cli-head](https://github.com/ronco/ember-cli-head) and as a result is will work automatically out of the box with Ember Fastboot